 More information at chocolatesoopstudio.com.

 A pretty specific art challenge, Sailor Moon Redraw asks you to, well, redraw Sailor Moon.

-There really aren’t any other details or rules – simply draw, paint, sculpt, digitally render in any way, even cosplay the popular manga character Sailor Moon, aka Usagi Tsukino, the superheroine in her eponymous series.
+There aren’t any other details or rules – simply draw, paint, sculpt, digitally render, and even cosplay the popular manga character Sailor Moon, aka Usagi Tsukino, the superheroine in her eponymous series.

 There doesn’t seem to be a central website for this art challenge, but you can see lots of different takes on Sailor Moon by following the hash – #sailormoonredraw – on twitter.com.